aallai/car-detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I used classifier accuracy to guide my choice initially.
-I had poor performance on the section of video where the white car passes the green road sign, so I cropped a few frames from that section and manually insepected the performance on those images.
+I had poor performance on the section of video where the white car passes the green road sign, so I cropped a few frames from that section and manually inspected the performance on those images.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The train.py file implements loading the dataset and training the svm.
-I augment the negative training examples using code from the traffic sign classification project, and end up with 4x non-car examples.
+The train.py file implements loading the dataset and training a linear SVM.
+I augment the negative training examples by a factor of 4.
 I also mined some negative examples from a few difficult video frames.
 My goal was to reduce false positives.

 ### Sliding Window Search